Randyhall91/fs-journal/quizzes/week02.md

 **9.** What are the `9` ECMAScript types as defined by MDN?
 <!-- enter you answer in the space below -->
 ```
+Undefined, Null, Boolean, String, Number, and Object
 ```
 **10.** When it comes to functions or methods, what is the difference between a `parameter` and an `argument`?
 <!-- enter you answer in the space below -->
 ```
+parameters set info and argument is how we're changing it
 ```
 **11.** What is the difference between a `primitive` value and a `reference` value?
 <!-- enter you answer in the space below -->
 ```
+Primitive values are not adjustable.
+References are modifiable
 ```